Ultrafast Ultrasound Imaging for 3D Shear Wave Absolute Vibro-Elastography: Results

 \subsection{Data Acquisition Time}

 Figure~\ref{fig:AcqTime} shows the data collection time for different methods.
-The ARFI imaging sequence for a single measurement takes 1.27 s, however, the implementation of the method {provided for the Verasonics machine uses} several measurements.
+The ARFI imaging sequence for a single measurement takes 1.2~s, however, the implementation of the method provided for the Verasonics machine uses between 6 to 12 measurements (8 in this work).
 Therefore, the overall data collection using 8 measurements takes 10.16 s assuming no waste{d} time between the measurements.
 The original 3D S-WAVE method~\cite{zeng2020three} takes 12 s for each patient where the focused beam and sector-based imaging is used.
-The UF S-WAVE proposed in this work takes 2 s and 1.5 s for {\textit{deeper} and \textit{shallower}} imaging sequences, respectively.
-Using plane waves instead of focused beam{s} reduces the number of transducer transmissions, thereby improving the imaging time by 83\% and 88\% compared to the original 3D S-WAVE for two proposed sequences.}
+The Ultrafast S-WAVE proposed in this work takes 2 s and 1.5 s for {\textit{deeper} and \textit{shallower}} imaging sequences, respectively.
+Using plane waves instead of focused beam{s} reduces the number of transducer transmissions, thereby improving the imaging time by 83\% and 88\% compared to the original 3D S-WAVE for the two proposed sequences.}